BBaysinger/bb-portfolio/frontend/README.md

 The frontend can consume a pre-generated project snapshot during build to avoid live backend fetches for project SSG routes.

+Static-content snapshot input follows the same model: it is a hermetic build-phase input for branding, greeting, and CV content, not a runtime authority.

 This is useful when Docker/CI build jobs cannot reliably reach the backend service.

 Generate a snapshot locally (backend must be reachable):